 Created by our chef, Phillip Schaaf

 This recipe is built around those two ideas, as the Tasso rub we are using is packed full of flavor, and the recipe can be executed with a variety of techniques.
 Tasso is a spicy ham that can be found in many butcher shops in Louisiana.
 It is typically made from the shoulder cut of a pig and heavily spiced with paprika, cayenne, thyme and fresh garlic.
-These flavors will be the foundation for our wing rub.
+These flavors will be the foundation for our chicken wing flats and drumette rub.

 One of the main components of a delicious and crispy wing is the accompanying sauce served alongside it.
 This white BBQ sauce originated in Alabama and has been showing up throughout the South in the last few years.
 It is a tangy vinegar and mayonnaise based sauce that cuts through the richness of the wings and adds a terrific balance to the heat of the Tasso rub, and it is super easy to make.